Life at Molokini

 Molokini is federally owned and protected as a Hawaii State Seabird Sanctuary.
 On and within the rocky terrain of the island atoll, you can find nesting seabirds.

-The Wedge-Tailed Shearwater are a large shearwater with thin beak primarily feeding on fish (mainly Goatfish) as well as crustaceans.
+The Wedge-Tailed Shearwater is a large shearwater with thin beak primarily feeding on fish (mainly Goatfish) as well as crustaceans.
 Though thought to primarily feed on the surface, recent studies show that they can reach a depth of 216 ft (66m).

 Though Humpback Whales are not known to enter the shallow waters of Molokini Crater, they are abundant all around Molokini during whale season.
 Every year, Humpback whales migrate from their summer home in the Pacific North West back to Hawaii.
 They come to Hawaii (Maui in particular) in order to mate and give birth to Humpback calves.